 Sometimes it’s nice to revisit books from your childhood.
 Reading a Roald Dahl book always brings back memories of reading as a kid.
 His books are filled with fantastical stories and such a great mix of characters.
 I don’t remember if I read this book as a kid or not, but it was fun to read it now.
 The story had a certain appeal to it and is perfect for readers young and old.

 After my son read this book a few months ago, he insisted that I read it.
 He often wants me to read books that he has read and enjoyed, and I am more than happy to do so.
 I quite enjoyed this book.
-It has strong world building and characters.
+It has great world-building and characters.
 I can certainly see why my son enjoys these books so much.
 The three main characters had a lot of similarities between them, especially when it comes to their teachings about their kind, and yet they also unique in their own way.
 I look forward to reading the rest of this series, as well as the other books by this author.

 This is a book that my husband has wanted our son to read for a while.
 Our son has been hesitant about reading it, so I thought that I would read it to see what it was about.
 This was a very fast read, though admittedly, I still don’t feel like I really understand Taoism.